Congressional Republicans are like a pathetic victim of bullying. When faced with a challenge, they draw up into a ball and beg not to be kicked.

-Moreover, in the political arena where public perceptions are everything, their nemesis the president committed a classic overreach.
-He hautily refused to negotiate, which is undemocratic and unacceptable in our representative form of government.
+Moreover, in the political arena where public perceptions are everything, their nemesis the President committed a classic overreach.
+He haughtily refused to negotiate, which is undemocratic and unacceptable in our representative form of government.

 Arizona’s senatorial profiles in courage, McCain and Flake, both voted to avert the filibuster.
 Once defeat was assured, they both voted against the debt ceiling increase.
 McCain took the extra step of leading the vilification of those who, like Sen. Ted Cruz, actually tried to get something done.

 So once again the Republicans, all of whom campaigned as committed fiscal conservatives, proclaimed their determination to cut spending – just not now.
 Waiting until 2017 is a popular fantasy choice for when we really, really will cut spending.

 But there’s no reason to think the environment for budget cutting will be improved then.
 Obamacare’s massive subsidies, including “risk corridors” for insurance companies, will be settled entitlements.
 Medicare and Social Security will be going into overdrive as baby boomers tumble into retirement.
 Income transfer payments will be ever more popular with the beneficiaries, especially if “comprehensive” immigration reform is enacted.